soffgrupp6/assignment3/README.md

 3. Did all methods (tools vs. manual count) get the same result?
 Are the results clear?

 The results were different when counted manually and by the tool.
 The results also differed between different manual counts.
 The main reason was probably that there are different interpretations as to what should be counted and and how.
 There are different models for counting to start with.
-We used [this](https://en.wikipedia.org/wiki/Cyclomatic_complexity), but even within this model interpretations about what for example classifies as a connected component, or whether if-statements with muliple conditions should be counted once or once per condition, differed.
+We used [this](https://en.wikipedia.org/wiki/Cyclomatic_complexity), but even within this model interpretations about what for example classifies as a connected component, or whether if-statements with multiple conditions should be counted once or once per condition, differed.
 We also discussed how to count double edges, and different interpretations gave different answers for the count.

 2. Are the functions just complex, or also long?